fivetran/dbt_netsuite/README.md

     netsuite2__using_exchange_rate: false #True by default.
 Disable `exchange_rate` if you don't utilize exchange rates.
     netsuite2__using_jobs: false # True by default.
 Disable `job` if you don't use jobs
     netsuite2__using_vendor_categories: false # True by default.
 Disable `vendorcategory` if you don't categorize your vendors
+    netsuite2__using_customer_subsidiary_relationships: false # True by default.
+Disable `customersubsidiaryrelationships` if you don't use this table
     netsuite2__using_vendor_subsidiary_relationships: false # True by default.
 Disable `vendorsubsidiaryrelationships` if you don't use this table
 ```
 > **Note**: The Netsuite dbt package currently only supports disabling of the prior listed source tables.
 Please create an issue to request additional tables and/or [features](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/bridgehead_N233872.html) to exclude.